 * Try several different angles.

-* You can take several delayed shots of the same position, allows for movement
+* You can take several delayed shots of the same position, which allows for movement

 and expression changes.

-* If you are taking a picture of a baby, focus on the baby in the picture; your
+* If you are taking a baby picture, focus on the baby in the picture; your

 goal is to fill the picture area with your baby's body.